noisyboiler/nameko-wamp/README.rst

 One method is marked as a "callee", which is a WAMP Role, and another is marked as a WAMP "caller" Role.
 The former is callable over RPC and is (almost) exactly the same as the nameko ```rpc``` Extension.
 The latter consumes from a WAMP Topic and appears exactly the same as the nameko ```event_handler``` Extension.

-There is also the dependency injection "caller".
+There is also the dependency injection ```caller```.
 Yet another WAMP Role, this allows outgoing RPC calls from your service to other nameko services.
+Finally the WAMP Role ```publisher``` dependency which allows a service API to publish messages to WAMP Topics.

 Wampy
 ~~~~~